GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 Note that it is logically to enter log values after you have completed a task.

-Either working in the column or in the settings, you will see a window where you can enter hours, minutes, dates, and even leave necessary comments.
+Either working in the column or in the settings, you will see a window where you can enter hours, minutes, dates, start a timer, and even leave necessary comments.

-There, you will find two tabs: Time log itself and History where you can track who logs the time and how much, dates, and comments.
+There, you will find three tabs: Time log itself, Time, and History where you can track who logs the time and how much, dates, and comments.
 Also, this is where you can edit or delete records and see the total time spent on this particular task.

 To find all personal tasks you have logged time for, click on the “My time log” button on the left dashboard.
 Personal time log allows: